Star formation history and metallicity in the Galactic inner bulge revealed by the red giant branch bump: Discussion

 \subsection{Variation with extinction}

-To study the posible influence of the extinction and different distances to the stars analysed (depth of the bulge), we divided the stars in the CMDs of both fields into three different sub-sets as shown by the red dashed lines in Fig. \ref{deredden}.
+To study the posible influence of the extinction and different distances to the stars analysed (depth of the bulge), we divided the stars in the CMDs of the two fields into three different sub-sets as shown by the red dashed lines in Fig. \ref{deredden}.
 We de-reddened each sub-set using the derived extinction map and built LFs.
-We fitted again all the LFs with the theoretical models and found that there is no significant variation within the uncertainties for ages and metallicities in both fields.
-For F1 the best fit was a star population of 14 Gyr and Z = 0.04 in all three cases, whereas for F2, we found two cases with 14 Gyr and one with 13 Gyr, being the metallicity always Z = 0.04.
+We again fitted all the LFs with the theoretical models and found that there is no significant variation within the uncertainties for ages and metallicities in either field.
+For F1, the best fit was a star population of 14 Gyr and Z = 0.04 in all three cases, whereas for F2, we found two cases with 14 Gyr and one with 13 Gyr; the metallicity was always Z = 0.04.